microsoft/rest-api-fuzz-testing/cli/samples/restler/no-authentication-common-file-share/readme.md

 The **rootFileshare** is a great way to organize related jobs together.

-You can run the sample by executing `python run.py`.
+You can run the sample in your Azure RAFT deployment by executing `python run.py`.
+You can run the sample in your local docker service by executing `python run.py --local`.

 This sample creates three jobs: Compile, Fuzz, Replay.
 The script pipes output of Compile job into Fuzz by mounting a output file-share from Compile step as an input read-only file-share to Fuzz step.
 Then Fuzz step output file-share is mounted are read-only file-share to Replay step.

 Each step will print Results URL to the console - this is a URL that you can paste in a web browser to access Azure file share produced by the job run.
 For Compile step the results file-share  will contain RESTler compile step output.
 For Fuzz step the results file-share contains all RESTler output plus all bugs found by the job.
 For Replay step file-share contains logs after reproducing all the bugs found by Fuzz step.